MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ## Functional specification

 The functional sepcification for a workload details the *what* and the *why* of the system or feature under development, but not the implementation.
 This document must explain the current problems that exist and how this feature or system is going to improve that experience.
-These make up the bulk of business requirements.
+This document captures a majority of the business requirements.

 An architect can help shape this document, but primarily it's a function of product ownership.
-An architect should help design the information that is captured in this specification to enable a comprehensive technical specification to be generated from this.
+An architect should help design the data that is captured in this specification.
+This ensures the contents drives effective and efficient technical design.

 Here are a few example topics that should be covered in this specification.

-- In addition to detailing what is *in scope* for this design, also detail adjacent concerns that have been decided to be *out of scope*.
-This helps reduce scope creep by defining boundries around the functionality.
+- In addition to detailing what is *in scope* for this design, also be explicit about adjacent concerns that are *out of scope*.
+Setting clear scopes reduces scope creep by defining boundaries around the functionality.

 - It's helpful to include the details on how this change is going to be measured.
-What measurements are expected to be collected and what goals those measurements support.
+What measurements need to be collected and what business goals those measurements support.

 - User flows should be clearly described.
 Low-fedelity mockups can be helpful as well.
-If error handling situations are important for these flows, ensure the expected behvior described.
+If error handling situations are important for these flows, ensure the expected behavior described.

 - Always include any specific requirements for accessibility, compliance, performance, privacy, or security.

 - Include any planned rollout strategy.
-For example, "This is going to be available for our beta users for two months before deciding on a full release."
+For example, "This feature is going to be available for our beta users for two months before deciding on a full release."

 Avoid specific technical implementation details in this specification.
-These functional sepcifications will help drive technical specifications created by the architect.
+These functional specifications will drive technical specifications created by the architect.

 ## Technical specification